ReyhanehRazavi-99/Facial-Emotion-Recognition/README.md

 FERPlus images are already face crops.

-For webcam inference, I added Haar cascade face detection to crop faces on-the-fly.
+For webcam inference, I will add Haar cascade face detection to crop faces on-the-fly.

 No heavy segmentation is required at training time; the face is already isolated.
 If needed later, I can add landmark-based alignment to reduce roll/scale variance.

-Justification:
-Training on already-cropped faces simplifies the pipeline and lets the backbone focus on expression cues.
-At inference on webcam, a fast face detector is sufficient to produce a comparable input crop to what the backbone saw during training.

 Feature Extraction Methods Implemented (What I ran)
 1) AlexNet (Fixed Features) + SVM

-Files: alexnet_feature_svm.py (your code block), figures saved under docs/figures/…

 Backbone: torchvision.models.alexnet(pretrained=True)
 I freeze the network and take features → avgpool → Flatten → 9216-D vector.